gopinathsjsu/individual-project-AshaYalla/README.md

 ## Steps to run the applicaton

-Run the following commands in src folder of the application javac Billing.java java Billing "/Users/ashayalla/Desktop/individual-project-AshaYalla/resources/Input.csv"
+git clone this repo and Run the following commands in src folder of the application and then enter the below commands. javac Billing.java java Billing "/Users/ashayalla/Desktop/individual-project-AshaYalla/resources/Input.csv" Billing class has to be provided the url of the input file.

 ## Design Pattern